Bombing of Darwin: Second raid

 The second wave, made up of 54 land-based medium bombers (27 Mitsubishi G3M and 27 Mitsubishi G4M) arrived over Darwin just before midday.
 The town's air raid sirens were sounded at 11:58 am when the bombers were sighted.
 The Japanese force separated into two groups flying at 18000 ft.
 One of these formations attacked RAAF Base Darwin from the south-west while the other approached from the north-east.
 The two formations arrived over the base at the same time, and dropped their bombs simultaneously.
 The Japanese bombers then turned, and made a second attack on the base.
 Due to defective fuses, the Australian heavy anti-aircraft flak gunners were unable to shoot down or damage any of the high-flying Japanese aircraft.
 The bombers left the Darwin area at about 12:20 pm.

 This raid inflicted extensive damage on the RAAF base, though casualties were light.
 Of the RAAF aircraft at the base, six Hudson light bombers were destroyed and another Hudson and a Wirraway were badly damaged.
 Two American P-40s and a B-24 Liberator bomber were also destroyed.
 Six RAAF personnel were killed.
 Lewis and Ingman list 30 aircraft destroyed.

 The Japanese carrier force launched a small number of D3A dive bombers during the afternoon of 19 February to attack the Florence D. and Don Isidro.
 Don Isidro was the first of these two ships to be attacked, and was rapidly sunk 40 km north of Melville Island.
 Eleven of her 84-strong crew were killed.
 The dive bombers also attacked Florence D. and sank her off Bathurst Island with the loss of four crewmen.
 All of the survivors from Don Isidro were rescued by the corvette on 20 February.
 Some of Florence D.s survivors landed on Bathurst and Melville Islands while the remainder were rescued by Warrnambool on 23 February.
-Among the survivors of Florence D. were the rescued crew of a U.S. Navy PBY piloted by then Lt Thomas H. Moorer (later to become Chairman of the US Joint Chiefs of Staff).
+Among the survivors of Florence D. were the rescued crew of a US Navy PBY piloted by then Lt Thomas H. Moorer (later to become Chairman of the US Joint Chiefs of Staff).

-Admiral Halstead, strafed and with plates damaged by near misses, was brought to the pier where U.S. Army volunteers along with survivors of the U.S. and Philippine vessels helped unload her 14,000 drums of aviation gasoline.
+Admiral Halstead, strafed and with plates damaged by near misses, was brought to the pier where US Army volunteers along with survivors of the US and Philippine vessels helped unload her 14,000 drums of aviation gasoline.